Online Statistical Inference for Stochastic Optimization via Kiefer-Wolfowitz Methods: Online Statistical Inference

 In this section, we provide an affirmative answer to this question, and propose an alternative online statistical inference procedure using the intermediate {\kw} iterates only, without requiring any additional function-value query.
 Intuitively, the {\akw} estimator in \eqref{eq:akw} is constructed as the average of all intermediate {\kw} iterates $\{\tth_i\}_{i=1}^n$.
 If all iterates were independent and identically distributed, the asymptotic covariance could have been directly estimated by the sample covariance matrix of the iterates $\frac1n\sum_{i=1}^n(\tth_i-\overline\tth)(\tth_i-\overline\tth)^\top$.
 Unfortunately, the {\kw} iterates are far from independent and indeed highly correlated.
 Nevertheless, the autocorrelation structure of the iterates can be carefully analyzed and utilized to construct the estimator of $H^{-1}QH^{-1}$.

 In this paper, we adopt an alternative approach to take more advantage of the autocorrelation structure by leveraging the techniques from robust testing literature \citep{abadir1997two,kiefer2000simple,lee2021fast}.
-Such an estimator is often referred to as the Fixed Bandwidth Heteroskedasticity and Autocorrelation Robust estimator (\emph{fixed-$b$} HAR) in the econometrics literature.
-The \emph{fixed-$b$} HAR estimator is able to overcome the series correlation and heteroskedasticity in the error terms for the OLS estimates of the linear regression (e.g. \cite{kiefer2000simple}).
-For the {\rm} scheme, \cite{lee2021fast} utilized and generalized this technique to construct an online statistical inference procedure, and refer to this method as the \emph{random scaling} method.
+Such an estimator is often referred to as the Fixed Bandwidth Heteroskedasticity and Autocorrelation Robust estimator (\emph{fixed-$b$} HAR) in the econometrics literature to overcome the series correlation and heteroskedasticity in the error terms for the OLS estimates of the linear regression.
+For stochastic approximation, \cite{lee2021fast} first utilized and generalized this technique to construct an online statistical inference procedure, and refer to this method as \emph{random scaling}, followed by \cite{lee2022fast,chen2023sgmm} for extension to quantile regression and generalized method of moments.
 In particular, we present the following theorem based on a functional extension of the distributional analysis of the intermediate {\kw} iterates $\{ \tth_t\}$ as a stochastic process.